 Step 2: Hearing In situations where mediation does not produce agreement or if Officer/Hearing a grievance involves an issue that the agency has identified as Panel Review not subject to mediation, employees may proceed to Step 2 by presenting the grievance to a Hearing Officer/Hearing Panel within the agency.
 The Hearing Officer/Hearing Panel will forward a recommendation to the Agency Head for a Final Agency Decision (FAD).
-Step 3: Appeal to Employees may appeal the FAD to the Office of Administrative OAH/Decision by Hearings (OAH) where an Administrative Law Judge will render the State a recommended decision to the State Personnel Commission.
-Personnel The State Personnel Commission will issue a Final Decision and Commission Order.
+Step 3: Appeal to Employees may appeal the FAD to the Office of Administrative the Office of Hearings (OAH) where an Administrative Law Judge will issue a Administrative Final Decision and Order.
+Hearings